-So what is the bottom line?
-Is there a clear favorite between the Canon 1Ds and the Olympus PEN-F?
+So how do things add up?
+Which of the two cameras – the Canon 1Ds or the Olympus PEN-F – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.